-- [20] He has invoked all four. - [21] On a conspectus of relevant case law, however, it seems to me the permissible grounds of review are wider than those set out in section 145(2) of the LRA and can perhaps be reduced to this: for the applicant to succeed the decision must be shown to be irrational (in the sense that it does not accord with the reasoning on which it is premised or the reasoning is so flawed as to elicit a sense of incredulity) and unjustifiable in relation to the reasons given for it (Crown Chickens (Pty) Ltd t/a Rocklands Poultry v Kapp NO (2002) 23 ILJ 863 (LAC) at paragraph [19]; Shoprite Checkers (Pty) Ltd v Ramdaw NO and Others (2001) 22 ILJ 1603 (LAC) at paragraph [26]; Carephone (Pty) Ltd v Marcus NO and Others (1998) 19 ILJ 1425 (LAC) at paragraph [37]; Pharmaceutical Manufacturers' Association of SA and Others: In re Ex Parte Application of the President of the RSA and Others 2000 (3) BCLR 241 (CC)).
+- [21] The applicant invoked all four grounds of review for which the LRA makes provision in section 145(2). - [22] On a conspectus of relevant case law, however, the permissible grounds of review seem wider than those set out in section 145(2) of the LRA and can perhaps be reduced to this: for the applicant to succeed the decision must be shown to be irrational (in the sense that it does not accord with the reasoning on which it is premised or the reasoning is so flawed as to elicit a sense of incredulity) and unjustifiable in relation to the reasons given for it (Crown Chickens (Pty) Ltd t/a Rocklands Poultry v Kapp NO (2002) 23 ILJ 863 (LAC) at paragraph [19]; Shoprite Checkers (Pty) Ltd v Ramdaw NO and Others (2001) 22 ILJ 1603 (LAC) at paragraph [26]; Carephone (Pty) Ltd v Marcus NO and Others (1998) 19 ILJ 1425 (LAC) at paragraph [37]; Pharmaceutical Manufacturers' Association of SA and Others: In re Ex Parte Application of the President of the RSA and Others 2000 (3) BCLR 241 (CC)). - [23] More recently, the Constitutional Court has pronounced that "the better approach" is to enquire whether the decision reached by the commissioner is one that a reasonable decision-maker (presumably faced with the same evidence) could not reach (Sidumo and Another v Rustenburg Platinum Mines Ltd and Others (2007) 28 ILJ 2405 (CC), at paragraph [110]).

-- [22] It is not the reviewing court's task to consider whether or not the decision is correct in law as that would be an appeal (Minister of Justice and Another v Bosch NO and Others (2006) 27 ILJ 166 (LC) at paragraph [29]). - [23] More recently, the Constitutional Court has pronounced that "the better approach" is to enquire whether the decision reached by the commissioner is one that a reasonable decision-maker (presumably faced with the same evidence) could not reach (Sidumo and Another v Rustenburg Platinum Mines Ltd and Others (2007) 28 ILJ 2405 (CC), at paragraph [110]). - [24] In my respectful view the "constitutional standard" now propounded by the Constitutional Court in Sidumo bears a striking resemblance to the test usually applied in applications for leave to appeal, the only difference being the substitution of "a reasonable decision-maker" for the higher court or another court.
+- [24] In my respectful view the "constitutional standard" now propounded by the Constitutional Court in Sidumo bears a striking resemblance to the test usually applied in applications for leave to appeal, the only difference being the substitution of "a reasonable decision-maker" for the higher court or another court.
 The danger is thus the blurring of the line between an appeal on the merits, on the one hand, and a review based on the rationality and justifiability of the decision when regard is had to the evidence advanced on the other.
-To my mind, an irrational and/or unjustifiable decision must pari passu be unreasonable.
-It is hoped that the reasonableness standard now propounded by the Constitutional Court will in future be tightened to ensure there is no confusion as regards the extent to which reasonableness of the commissioner's decision may be tested.

-- [25] It seems to me the proper approach is to ask not whether the commissioner's decision is one that a reasonable court (or reasonable decision-maker) could not reach but rather whether, in light of the evidence advanced and having due regard to considerations of equity (after all, the Labour Court is primarily an equity court), the commissioner's decision is one that can properly be said to be reasonable.
-Thus phrased, the standard avoids a review enquiry that leads inexorably to entanglements in appeal territory. - [26] This in my respectful view is not so much an exercise in substituting this court's own standard for that of the Constitutional Court, as it is an attempt at giving the constitutional standard a construction that eschews the blurring of the line between reviews and appeals.
+To my mind, an and/or uniustifiable irrational decision must pari passu unreasonable.
+It is hoped that the reasonableness standard now propounded by the Constitutional Court will in future be tightened to ensure there is no confusion as regards the extent to which reasonableness of the commissioner's decision may be tested. - [25] It seems to me the proper approach is to ask not whether the commissioner's decision is one that a reasonable court (or reasonable decision-maker) could not reach but rather whether, in light of the evidence advanced and having due regard to considerations of equity (after all, the Labour Court is primarily an equity court), the commissioner's decision is one that can properly be said to be reasonable.
+Thus phrased, the standard avoids a review enquiry that leads inexorably to entanglements in appeal territory.